DevanshuSave/ChatRoom/README.md

 ### Functionality Updates

-* Chat message is cleared once message is sent.
+* Chat message is cleared once the message is sent.
+* Trailing spaces are cleared from the message.